LaserStefan/inauthentic_protest/README.md

 We included different data sets relating to the theme of #greenwashing.
 We use a multi-platform approach and split the work into two groups.
 This repository focuses on the most extensive dataset: Twitter data.
 The following sets are ranked by time and size.

-- greenwashing_count.
+- **greenwashing_count**.
 Time period: since 2006, when Twitter was established.
 This is a simple ```count``` dataset that gives us the tweets per day.
 We used this data to decide what our focus should be.
 - **greenwashing**.
 Time period: 01.01.2014 until 07.07.2021.
 This is the most extensive database which includes 943225 tweets.
 The most active day is 2019-12-02: 6831 tweets.
 - **account_replies**.
 We have multiple smaller files that only include replies to certain company accounts that are correlated with the term "greenwashing."
 This includes vw, hm, shell, and db_bahn.
 - **greenwashing_correlated_hashtags**.
 From the main dataset (greenwashing) we took the top and most relevant correlated hashtags and queried twitter activity for June 2021.
 This gave us a dataset representing climate change discussions.